-VAT Immediate Supply of Information System
+VAT Immediate Supply of Information system

-2018 has been the first complete fiscal year of application of the Immediate Supply of Information system according to which VAT taxpayers are required to file electronically and in real time the information related to invoices issued or received from their activity.
+2018 was the first complete fiscal year of application of the Immediate Supply of Information system, according to which VAT taxpayers are required to file electronically and in real time the information related to invoices issued or received from their activity.
 Due to this system, the tax authorities have all the information related to the operations carried out by Spanish entities, meaning a strengthening of the existing electronic control systems in the hands of the tax authorities.

-This special regime is mandatory for VAT taxpayers with a revenue exceeding €6 million, for VAT groups, and for taxpayers applying voluntarily the VAT monthly refund.
+This special regime is mandatory for VAT taxpayers with a revenue exceeding €6 million, for VAT groups, and for taxpayers voluntarily applying the VAT monthly refund.

-Tax climate
+Tax climate in Spain